TrellixVulnTeam/swahilipython_SCMU/Doc/library/poplib.rst

 Instances of :class:`POP3_SSL` have no additional methods.
-The interface of this subclass is identical to its parent.
+The interface of this subkundi is identical to its parent.

 .. _pop3-example: